senchalabs/docs-i18n/guides/dataview/README.md

         }
     });

-And when we add this code to our above example, we get the finished result:
+Finally, after adding this code to our previous example, we get the following finished result:

     @example preview
     Ext.define('MyListItem', {